Leuchtfeuer/mautic-CompanyPoints-bundle/README.md

 ## Known Issues
 * In contact-related Triggered Actions ("change campaign"), options like "oldest" should exclude the "placeholder contact"
+* If the placeholder contacts is disabled in the plugin, the option will not be offered when configuring a triggered action.
+Existing triggers, however, may still contain this setting.

 ## Future Ideas
 * Choice of aggregation algorithms (including time)